The Cooke Brothers – Beaufort, NC and on to Texas

 San Jacinto Monument

 Thomas F. Cooke (18121848) was born January 11, 1812 in the Hammock House.
 He and his siblings traveled on to what is now Montgomery County, Texas after their father died in Tennessee.
-In the Headright Certificate issued to Thomas Cooke, February 2, 1838 for one-third of a league of land by the Montgomery County Board it is stated that he arrived in Texas April 3, 1835.
+In the Headright Certificate issued to Thomas Cooke, February 2, 1838, for one-third of a league of land by the Montgomery County Board stated that he arrived in Texas April 3, 1835.
 At the time the revolution began in Texas, Henry L. and William G. Cooke had returned to Tennessee to settle the estate of their father.
-Thomas and Francis Jarvis Cooke promptly joined the army and both participated in the battle of San Jacinto.
+Thomas and Francis Jarvis Cooke promptly joined the army and both participated in the battle of San Jacinto, under Sam Houston, when Texas won their independence from Mexico.

 The following information concerning Thomas Cooke is contained in service record; he served from February 27 to March 27, 1836 in Captain Turner Barne's Company; from March 17 to April 5 in Captain Allen Larrison's Company, and from April 5 to May 26 in Captain Robert J. Calder's Company of Brazoria Volunteers.
 On July 18, 1838 he was issued a donation certificate for 640 acres of land for having participated in the battle of San Jacinto.
 The land was surveyed in Navarro County.
 (San Jacinto Museum)